jpfogato/neovim_config/README.md

 ```

 ## Rust
-Required by lsp and blink.
+Required by lsp and blink and lsp support for Rust.
 Run the commands below to have the nigtly builds set as default toolchain for Rust

 ```bash